 One of the more confusing bits of terminology you might hear when you first take an interest in car tuning is the concept of the “Stage”.
-While the basic idea of stages is simple, how these terms get thrown around isn’t necessarily, so today we’re going to take a quick look at how this works.
+While the basic idea of stage tuning stages is simple, how these terms get thrown around isn’t, so today we’re going to take a quick look at how this works.

 To keep things short, we’re going to focus on turbocharged petrol engines.
 Non-turbo engines can use many of the same techniques to gain power, but without the easy power gains to be had from increasing boost.
 Diesel engines use most of the same tuning methods but have slightly different emissions control equipment.

 A stage represents a set of upgrades fitted as a set.
 As you might expect, a stage is how far you’ve gone with tuning part of your car.
 Stage 2 represents a more tuned car than stage 1.
 Where things can get a bit confusing is that what each “stage” means can vary from car to car, and even from tuner to tuner.

 What one tuner considers to be stage 3 on a turbocharged Golf might be quite different from stage 3 on a normally aspirated BMW, for example.
 Worse still, what one tuner considers to be stage 3 might be completely different from another tuner working on the same car.
 There are some general rules of thumb, though.

 Stage 1 tends to be a series of modifications that can be fitted on their own to a standard car.
 This would include remaps that don’t require any additional hardware, intake and exhaust upgrades that leave the original catalytic converters in place.
 You could make all these modifications on their own, and for good power gains too.

 Doing them together will see the remap software giving you bigger benefits than it would on its own.
 One thing we would note – it’s not as simple as totting up the separate gains for each bit of hardware and the software together.
 Engines are complicated things and how everything interacts together is not 100% predictable.